Bali vs Lombok: An Honest Comparison

 Lombok is mostly Muslim, whereas the Balinese people are Hindus.

 You may think that Bali is more open-minded but I found Lombok to be just as liberal when it comes to foreign visitors.
 Bikini on the beach and tank tops are okay.
-Alcohol is easily available.
+Alcohol is readily available.
 Nobody will bat an eye that you’re holding your partner by the hand.

 There are no issues when it comes to religious freedom on either island.